 Because brands are as much an open invitation to complain as they are a promise to deliver (Anholt, 2003), the success of a place brand stands and falls with its perceived integrity, that is, the public sentiment of a brand’s proven and trusted ability to fulfill its brand promise (Campelo et al., 2011; Humlen, 2012).

-This is particularly relevant where brand promises rest upon a place’s environmental credentials (see our page on green brands and sustainability branding).
+This is particularly relevant where brand promises rest upon a place’s environmental credentials (green brands and sustainability branding).

 Credible place branding: no easy task